“The sailor said his boat was disabled and sinking. He sounded hysterical."

 Still, the situation was far worse than he had anticipated.
 The sailor had a fever and a blood-soaked bandage on his right leg, and when Caldwell removed it he found an acute infection.
 Later, on the hour-and-a-half return trip to Palmyra, the sailor stopped breathing twice.
 “He looked like he was dead,” said Caldwell.
 “We had to roll him over and drain his air passages to revive him.”

 Back on Palmyra, Caldwell worked with atoll staff to stabilize the sailor, who was evacuated on an emergency Coast Guard C-130 flight to Honolulu that afternoon.
-He has since recovered and returned to his family on the mainland.
+After he recovered, he returned to his family on the mainland.

 Sharing the Credit